Options investor makes big bets on Nasdaq's popular 'FANG' stocks

 The unknown investor purchased calls expiring in January and March for Netflix, Amazon, Facebook Inc FB.O and Alphabet Inc GOOGL.O while selling shares of those companies, said Christopher Murphy, co-head of derivatives strategy at Susquehanna Financial Group.

-The four companies are collectively known among investors as the "FANG" group, for the first letters of Facebook, Amazon, Netflix and Alphabet unit Google.
+The four companies are collectively known among investors as the "FANG" group, for the first letters of Facebook, Amazon, Netflix and Alphabet's Google.

-Such a trade involving options allows investors to reduce stock exposure while maintaining the ability to benefit from future gains in stock prices.
+Such a trade involving options allows an investor to reduce stock exposure while maintaining the ability to benefit from future gains in stock prices.

 In total, the investor paid a premium of about $180 million for the options, which have a notional value of roughly $1.7 billion, according to data from Trade Alert.